msillano/tuyaDAEMON/tuyaTRIGGER/README.md

  - analog values can't be sent from tuya this way, because tuya does not allow the use of calculated values.
 But comparations are allowed: e.g. send trigger if `'temperature < 16'`.
 (Available: `<`; `=`; `>`).
 We can 'mirror' `BOOLEAN` dp (2 automations) `ENUM` dp: [0|1|2]  (3 automations) or also `INT`, but converted to ENUM when required: `{<15|16-20|21-25|26-30|31-35|36-40|>40}` but many automations are required (12 for this example).

- - using a countdown as a trigger, as _Switch MS-104_ does, requires REDTRG with numbers greater (e.g. 2000+) than TUYATRG (e.g. 1000..1999]): so, if _node-red_ is down, a Tuya TRIGGER not caught can't trigger a fake REDTRG.
+ - using a countdown as a trigger, as _all switches_ does, requires REDTRG with numbers greater (e.g. 2000+) than TUYATRG (e.g. 1000..1999]): so, if _node-red_ is down, a Tuya TRIGGER not caught can't trigger a fake REDTRG.

- - If the used counter is a time counter (countdown in case of  _Switch MS-104_ ) you must choose trigger values at least separated by 10s, to allow the ACK action.
+ - If the used counter is a time counter (countdown in case of this switches) you must choose trigger values at least separated by 10s, to allow the ACK action.
+Better if separed by 60, so you can set it easier as HH:MM.

  - for fallback, MUST exist a Tuya Automation fired when the countdown is less than any trigger value (e.g. 800), to reset the countdown to 0 without ACK: so the countdown never interferes with the logic of the switch (this automation is also deployed by `_trgPing` implementation).
 Required automation:  `if "tuya_bridge"countdown:800, "tuya_bridge"countdown:0`